Physique Pictorial: History

 The first issue of Mizer's magazine was published in May 1951 under the title Physique Photo News.
 Six months later, the magazine was rebranded Physique Pictorial.
 Mizer contended that this title was more apt since, in addition to physique photography, the magazine also included artwork by artists such as George Quaintance.
 While the first issue was a free eight page booklet, subsequent issues increased in size, with additional full-page photographic prints, and in 1952 the price was increased first to fifteen cents, then to twenty-five.

 There was a gap in the magazine's run covering most of the year 1968.
 Author Jeffrey Escoffier speculates that this was because Mizer served time in prison that year on charges of running a prostitution operation.

 Physique publications rapidly fell out of popularity in the late 1960s as new legal precedent allowed magazines to print full-frontal nudity.
 Starting in 1969, Physique Pictorial ceased to operate as a physique magazine, and instead switched to fully nude photographs.
 Scholar Christopher Nealon described the magazine as having become "more of a catalog for wrestling and bondage videos" by the 1980s.

 The magazine finished its original run in 1990.
 In 2017, it was relaunched by the Bob Mizer Foundation featuring a mix of legacy Mizer photographs and contemporary photographers' work.

+Volume 76 (Spring 2026)

+Volume 76 was published in Spring 2026 as a limited edition of 1,000 numbered copies worldwide.
+The issue includes archival material from the Bob Mizer Foundation alongside contemporary photographers' work.
+Contents include: